Reg Mombassa: Art career

-The centrepiece of Mombassa's contribution to the night was the unveiling of a single blinking eye on the Harbour Bridge gazing down on the 1.5 million revellers.
+In 2013, Mombassa was the creative ambassador for Sydney New Year's Eve; the event featured a special one-minute display inspired by one of his paintings, and artwork of a giant blinking eye on Sydney Harbour Bridge.

 The origin of the name Reg Mombassa

-In the early days of the Mentals, the band would often invent pseudonyms for each other that combined an exotic last name with a common Australian firstname.
+In the early days of the Mentals, the band would often invent pseudonyms for each other that combined an exotic last name with a common Australian first name.
 "Reg Mombassa" was one of the products of that amusement.
 He has stated in interviews that some of his earlier pseudonyms included "Brett Orlando" and "Dorky Bladder".

 Dog Trumpet

 In 1991, Mombassa formed the band Dog Trumpet with his brother Peter O'Doherty.
 Since leaving the Mentals this has been his sole musical outlet.
-Dog Trumpet has released five studio albums and two EPs.
-The band's sixth and double album, Medicated Spirits was released in August 2013 and was long-listed for the Australian Music Prize Album of the Year award for 2013.
-Dog Trumpet released the album Great South Road in May 2020 and signed to Demon Music in 2021 and all seven albums are released on Vinyl on 29th Oct 2021.
+Dog Trumpet has released eight studio albums and three EPs.
+The band's sixth album, Medicated Spirits was released in August 2013 and was long-listed for the Australian Music Prize Album of the Year award for 2013.
+Dog Trumpet released the album Great South Road in May 2020 and signed to Demon Music in 2021; and all of their albums at that time were issued on Vinyl on 29th Oct 2021.
 Dog Trumpet's seventh album, Great South Road, featured the singles "Gravity", "Wallpaper", "Lonely Death Cleaning Company", "You've Heard it All Before" and "Overseas and Elsewhere".
 The album garnered great reviews and because of COVID19 the brothers decided to do various performances live on Facebook to promote the album.